Standard library utilities (files, text, time handling)

 To understand how precipitation evolves over time, we can animate the sequence of GPM IMERG half-hourly rainfall images.
 This animation cycles through each file, extracts the timestamp, overlays the precipitation data on the Hawaii boundary, and renders a smooth temporal visualization using matplotlib.animation.
 This is especially helpful for spotting storm patterns and tracking rainfall intensity across the region.

-# Load first frame just for layout
+# Load first dataset

 with xr.open_dataset(file_path[0], engine="h5netcdf", group="Grid") as ds: